Investigation launched into New York utilities after Sandy

 He said the program, put into place on Friday morning, has succeeded in shortening lines at gasoline stations.
 Since Sandy, the region has faced severe fuel shortages due to power outages and inventory stranded at refineries and terminals.

-New Jersey's similar gas-rationing system, launched on November 3, ended on Tuesday morning.
+New Jersey's similar gas-rationing system, launched on November 3, came to an end on Tuesday morning.

 Commuters' headaches were easing slightly, as PATH trains that connect New York and New Jersey resumed some limited service on Tuesday, and some trains on the Long Island Rail Road began to roll.
 But two of New Jersey Transit's major train lines remained suspended.

-(Additional reporting by Jessica Dye, Editing by Jackie Frank and Stacey Joyce)
+(Additional reporting by Jessica Dye, Editing by Paul Thomasch and Jackie Frank)